-- 1 It is a good idea to introduce this activity by mentioning any well-known court cases in which many people's opinions were not necessarily in line with the court's final verdict. - 2 Explain that the students are going to read about ten people who have been charged with different crimes and found guilty or not guilty.
-Before you tell them the court's verdict, they are going to decide what they think and also guess what the court's verdict was. - Ask the students to work in groups of three to five and give one worksheet to each group. - Tell the students to take it in turns to read out a case to the rest of their group and to write in their group's answers in the columns marked 'Your verdict' and 'Guess the court's verdict'. - 5 When they have discussed the ten cases, compare the different groups' answers and tell them the court's verdict for each case.
+- 1. It is a good idea to introduce this activity by mentioning any well-known court cases in which many people's opinions were not necessarily in line with the court's final verdict. - 2.
+Explain that the students are going to read about ten people who have been charged with different crimes and found guilty or not guilty.
+Before you tell them the court's verdict, they are going to decide what they think, and also guess what the court's verdict was. - 3.
+Ask the students to work in groups of three to five, and give one worksheet to each group. - 4.
+Tell the students to take turns reading a case to the rest of their group, and writing in their group's answers in the columns marked "Your verdict" and "Guess the court's verdict." - 5.
+When they have discussed the ten cases, compare the different groups' answers and tell them the court's verdict for each case.